pingcap/docs-appdev/en/for-gorm.md

 ---
 title: App Development for GORM
-summary: Learn how to build a simple Python application based on TiDB and GORM.
+summary: Learn how to build a simple Golang application based on TiDB and GORM.
 ---

 # App Development for GORM

-This tutorial shows you how to build a simple Python application based on TiDB and GORM.
+This tutorial shows you how to build a simple Golang application based on TiDB and GORM.
 The sample application to build here is a simple CRM tool where you can add, query, and update customer and order information.

 ## Step 1.
 Start a TiDB cluster